-The below income tests are the standard rules for the Age Pension, but this could be different based on your personal circumstances, so it is best to have a financial advisor scrutinise all the eligibility criteria for you.
+The below income tests are the standard rules for the Age Pension.
+This could be different based on your personal circumstances, so it is best to have a financial advisor scrutinise all the eligibility criteria for you.

-It is determined on the value of your assets reaching a certain limit and if you are in a relationship or not.
+The assets test is a calculation of your assessable assets and whether you are in a relationship or not.

-Your assets will include any property or possessions you own in full, in part, or have an interest in, which includes anything owned outside of Australia and debts owed to you.
+Assets include property or possessions you own in full, in part, or have an interest in.
+This includes anything owned outside of Australia and debts owed to you also.